Oliyampukal: Plot

-When Mooppan gets out from jail, he approaches Baby and tells him the truth.
-In order to get revenge on Thomas and Devayyan and to get rich to support his family, Baby and Nanu Mooppan starts smuggling timber and sandalwood to beat Devayyan at his own game and gets rich quickly.
-Kunjumol falls for her college mate and new police officer Thambi and gets married to him despite initial resistance from Baby.
-Thomas visits them for the marriage and decides to patch up with baby and invite him to the party to leverage his wealth for their gain.
+When Mooppan leaves jail, he approaches Baby and tells him the truth.
+For vengeance on Thomas and Devayyan and to get rich to support his family, Baby and Nanu Mooppan start smuggling timber and sandalwood to beat Devayyan at his own game and quickly become rich.
+Kunjumol falls for her college mate and new police officer Thambi and marries him despite initial resistance from Baby.
+Thomas visits them for the marriage and decides to patch up with Baby and invite him to the party to leverage his wealth for their gain.
 Baby accepts the offer and swears in as the youth wing leader.
-They influence Vakakchan, Thomas’s right hand with liquor and money to increase Babys strength in the party.
+They influence Vakakchan, Thomas's right hand with liquor and money to increase Babys strength in the party.
 They also tip-off Thambi to raid sandalwood smuggling and expose Thomas in the media, eventually forcing him to resign.
-Thambi raids Devayyan’s hideout and captures his gang before Devayyan escapes into the river.
+Thambi raids Devayyan's hideout and captures his gang before Devayyan escapes into the river.
 When Thambi finds out the true colors of Baby he tries unsuccessfully to arrest him.
-Thomas receives a call from Devayyan the night before Baby’s swearing in ceremony as the new forest minister.
-Thomas sets out to meet him and finish off baby, but is met by baby himself in Devayyan’s hideout.
+Thomas receives a call from Devayyan the night before Baby's swearing in ceremony as the new forest minister.
+Thomas sets out to meet him and finish off baby, but is met by baby himself in Devayyan's hideout.
 Baby tricks him into coming to the place where he reveals that he has already killed Devayyan the day he evaded the arrest from Thambi and escaped.
-He then proceeds to kill Thomas also to complete his revenge.
+He then kills Thomas to complete his revenge.
 Next day during the swearing in ceremony he confesses to his crimes in front of the governor, ministers and media and is arrested by Thambi.